selkind/LaSeRo/README.md

 3. Generate labels for each Landsat scene by converting feature shapefiles into raster layers.
 A tool to burn shapefile features into a raster that has the same spatial extent of any downloaded scene.
 These rasterized features serve as labels of the Segnet training data.
 The rasterize function is located in data_preprocessing/utils/raster_tools.py
 4. Combine all band TIFs from a scene into a stacked numpy array and break the stack and label layer into chunks of 512 X 512 pixels and save them as pickled .npy files.
 A function to do this step is in data_preprocessing/utils/raster_tools.py.

-### Once the scenes are stacked and chunked into .npy files, they are ready for model training.
+#### Once the scenes are stacked and chunked into .npy files, they are ready for model training.

+### The training steps are:
+1. Generate a model data text file that contains all paths to the chunks that will be used for training.